apacheignite/documentation/data-grid/memory-and-cache-metrics.md

     "5-0": "`rateTimeInterval(int)`",
     "5-1": "Sets a time interval for pages allocation and eviction rates monitoring purposes.
 For instance, after setting the interval to 60 seconds, subsequent calls to `getAllocationRate()` will return average allocation rate (pages per second) for the last minute.", "6-0": "`subIntervals(int)`",
     "6-1": "Sets a number of sub-intervals the whole `rateTimeInterval(int)` will be split into to calculate pages allocation and eviction rates (5 by default).
-Setting this parameter to a bigger value will result in the more precise calculation."
+Setting this parameter to a bigger value will result in a more precise calculation."
   },
   "cols": 2,
   "rows": 7